-Join Kevin Skoglund for an in-depth discussion in this video Expect the unexpected, part of Foundations of Programming: Web Security.
+Join Kevin Skoglund for an in-depth discussion in this video Expect the unexpected, part of Programming Foundations: Web Security.

 …Our next core security principle is to always expect the unexpected.…Security's not like chess where you can react to someone else's moves.…You have to assume that you will be hacked and your…job is to figure out how that will happen ahead of time.…You have to prevent the crime before it happens.…It's sometimes called a mystery in reverse.…Ask yourself, what are all the things that a user could try on this page?…A lot of times…what we're looking for are edge cases.…99% of the users will do something exactly the…way we expect, but what will those other 1% do?…Will our code handle those oddball cases appropriately?…Sometimes to do this, we have to get creative, and think outside the box.…